 New York Christmas Holiday Tour

 This hop-on, hop-off guided bus tour is a great way to see some of the city’s finest sites.
-You’ll get glimpses of the Rockefeller Christmas Tree, all the famous displays at Bloomingdales, Saks Fifth Avenue and other department stores, and then drive through Times Square, Columbus Circle, and head to the Holiday Market at Bryant Park.
+You’ll get glimpses of the Rockefeller Christmas Tree, all the famous displays at Bloomingdales, Saks Fifth Avenue and other major department stores.
+You’ll then drive through Times Square, Columbus Circle, and head to the Holiday Market at Bryant Park.
+It’s a great way to see the sights without looking for parking for your luxury New York car rentals.

 Need we say more?
 Every department store in Manhattan goes all out for the holidays with gorgeous window displays.
 Do your last-minute shopping here… and if you’re done buying for others for the season, shop for yourself.